signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Run `gen_alphas()` for each of the following `(sdX, sdY)` pairs and plot histograms of the results on the same graph: $(1, 2)$, $(1, 3)$, $(1, 4)$.
 Interpret the results.

+Bootstrapping is very powerful in cases when the parameters to estimate are complex functions of the data, like in the above example.
+(However, if the parameter is as simple as the mean of the data, it's typically better to use the [*t*-test](https://en.wikipedia.org/wiki/Student%27s_t-test) from classical statistics, which will give more precise results with theoretical justification.)
+For example, bootstrapping can be used to calculate estimates of standard error for parameters like regression coefficients or to even estimate the stability of clustering algorithms.